Bobr2004/Bobr2004/README.md

 ## 👋 Hi, I'm Bohdan Shovkoplias

-I'm a 19-year-old, 3rd-year Computer Science student at Taras Shevchenko University.
+I'm a 19-year-old, Computer Science student at Taras Shevchenko University.
 Passionate about front-end development and agile project management.
 I enjoy diving into both front-end and back-end technologies, always looking to improve my project planning and team collaboration skills.

 ---

 ### 👨‍💻 About Me
 - 💼 Strong foundation in both front-end and back-end development, with bigger focus on front-end part.
-- 🎓 Studying Computer Science at Taras Shevchenko University, where I take on new challenges and work on innovative projects.
+- 🎓 Studying Computer Science at Taras Shevchenko University.

 ---